grafica/MacPlatformTest/README.md

 # MacPlatformTest

 A little repo that prints information about GitHub's macOS CI machines.
+Last run: March 28, 2022.